locka99/cpp-to-rust-book/features_of_rust/attributes.md

 * Deriving certain traits
 * Enabling compiler features such as plugins that implement procedural macros.
 * Importing macros from other crates
+* Used by certain crates like serde and rocket to instrument code - NB Rocket uses unstable compiler hooks for this and in so doing limits itself to working in nightly builds only.

 ## Conditional compilation